 Spray Paint for Plastic – ColorBond has Many Uses

 As paint differs for spray painting metal versus wood, so there are different paints for plastics.
 It can be challenging to choose spray paint for plastic as there are so many different types of plastics and each has its own surface properties and ability to be painted.
 While the initial quality to look for is a paint that describes the ability to bond to plastic, it isn’t that simple.
-Adhesion characteristics can vary greatly, so the best results are achieved by using a paint specifically designed for the type of plastic that is being painted.
+Adhesion characteristics can vary greatly, so when spray painting plastic the best results are achieved by using a paint specifically designed for the type of plastic that is being painted.
 Otherwise paint peeling and flaking can occur.

 The most often recommended spray paint for plastic that is hard is acrylic or lacquer paint that requires plastic bonding primer.
-Enamel tends to not fully dry when used on plastic, resulting in the paint being sticky to the touch, and latex presents some durability issues especially after heavy or frequent use.
+When spray painting plastic, enamel tends to not fully dry, resulting in the paint being sticky to the touch and latex presents some durability issues especially after heavy or frequent use.

-ColorBond LVP Refinisher spray paint for plastic can be used on both hard and soft plastics.
+ColorBond LVP spray paint for plastic can be used on both hard and soft plastics.
 ColorBond is a molecular bonding paint that penetrates deep and is used to correct and restore vinyl, and plastic.
 ColorBond won’t flake, crack or peel and is durable while still allowing the original texture to show through.

 Check out the wide range of plastic and vinyl items our customers have refinished with ColorBond spray paint for plastic.

 Gina did a phenomenal job refinishing these restaurant booths!
 This is some of the most impressive work we have seen in ages.
 The craftsmanship is great, and the vinyl looks factory new.
-Only 12 cans of ColorBond LVP Refinisher vinyl paint were used at a cost of $200.00.
+Only 12 cans of ColorBond LVP vinyl paint were used at a cost of $200.00.
 Compare that to the thousands of dollars needed for a reupholstery job!
 With the durable finish that ColorBond provides, Gina’s workmanship will look great and stand up to lots of customer use for a long time to come.

-Frank used LVP Refinisher to paint the panels of his greenhouse “The finish is uniform, very durable and resists scratching very well” says Frank.
+Frank used ColorBond LVP to paint the panels of his greenhouse “The finish is uniform, very durable and resists scratching very well” says Frank.
 “The paint was perfect for what I needed.
 Also, the customer service was stellar.
 ColorBond was interested in helping and gave me all the knowledge I needed to be equipped for the job.
 I’m 100% satisfied and recommend ColorBond highly”.